shafiquejamal/kafka-zookeeper-kerberos/README-Kafka-brokers-SASL-only.md

       --delete --topic test-topic
     ```

+    Note: deleting topics is flaky.
+You might have to connect to Zookeeper as `super` and delete the topic manually by executing the following:

+    ```
+    rmr /apps/kafka-cluster-demo/brokers/topics/test-topic
+    ```

+    (the reference for this is [here](https://stackoverflow.com/a/33538299/2251463))

 ### Make the Kafka broker a service

 19. If the previous step succeeds, then make this Kafka broker a service using the `init.d` script [here](kafka).
 Go back to the windown where your Kafka broker is running, and stop the broker.
 Place this script in the `/etc/init.d/` directory, make it world executable, make it a service: